Basics

 These symptoms may come and go within two to four weeks.
 This stage is called acute HIV infection.

 If the infection is not treated, it becomes chronic HIV infection.
 Often, there are no symptoms during this stage.
 If it is not treated, eventually the virus will weaken your body's immune system.
 Then the infection will progress to AIDS.
 This is the late stage of HIV infection.
-With AIDS, your immune system is badly damaged.
-You can get more and more severe infections.
-These are known as opportunistic infections (OIs).
+Because your immune system is badly damaged, your body cannot fight off other infections, called opportunistic infections (OIs).
+OIs are infections that happen more frequently or are more severe in people who have weakened immune systems.

 Some people may not feel sick during the earlier stages of HIV infection.
 So the only way to know for sure whether you have HIV is to get tested.